OpenHumans/GSoC/00_ideas.md

 # Open Humans Outreachy 2018 Project ideas

 The details of each of our project ideas are listed below, including potential mentors.
-Interested students should join [#outreachy channel on our Slack](http://slackin.openhumans.org) and announce their interest.
+Interested interns should join [#outreachy channel on our Slack](http://slackin.openhumans.org) and announce their interest.

 See the [main Open Humans Outreachy page](../) for more information about the Outreachy program and additional ways to get in touch with us.